Yes, tech can help lower stress with Parkinson’s.

 Wearable tech

-You may have heard of products like Apple Watch or FitBit that track our physical fitness, but did you know there are wearable fitness gadgets on the market to help us relax?
+You may have heard of products like Apple Watch and Garmin trackers that monitor your physical fitness, but did you know there are wearable gadgets on the market to help us relax?

-Garmin’s Vivosport can provide a guided breathing exercise to help center yourself when its heart rate variability (HRV) sensor shows your heart rate and stress levels are on the rise.
-Apple Watch Series 4 helps you focus in on your breathing by replicating a calming breathing rhythm with small vibrating buzzes.
+Many modern smartwatches and fitness trackers provide guided breathing exercises to help center yourself when its heart rate variability (HRV) sensor shows your heart rate and stress levels are on the rise.
+They often replicate a calming breathing rhythm with small vibrating buzzes and tell you how many counts to breathe in and out.

 Meditation apps